Jump to:

 Pumpkin Loaf

-- 1 1/2 cup fresh pie pumpkin, grated, (or 1 cup pumpkin puree)
+- 1 ½ cup fresh pie pumpkin grated, (or 1 cup pumpkin puree)

-- 3/4 cup brown sugar, plus more to toss grated pumpkin and sprinkle over loaf before baking
+- ¾ cup brown sugar plus more to toss grated pumpkin and sprinkle over loaf before baking

-- 2 tsp pumpkin spice, divided
+- 2 teaspoon pumpkin spice divided

 - 2 eggs